JT8D-17/Enhanced-Cloudscapes-Controller-for-X-Plane/README.md

-# Enhanced Cloudscapes Controller
+# Enhanced Cloud-/Skyscapes Controller
-FlyWithLua-based user interface to control the "Enhanced Cloudscapes" plugin for X-Plane 11.
+FlyWithLua-based user interface to control the "Enhanced Cloudscapes" or "Enhanced Skyscapes" plugins for X-Plane 11.
 Offers real-time editing, presets and persistence for plugin datarefs.

+&nbsp;

+**As of March 4th, 2022, the tool is now called "Enhanced Cloud-/Skyscapes Controller" and supports both Enhanced Cloudscapes and Enhanced Skyscapes.**

+**Preset files must be renamed to `ECSC_[Yourpresetname].cfg` (instead of `EC_[Yourpresetname].cfg`; see included example files) and now support storing values for both EC and ES.**

+**Upgrade instructions:
+Back up your custom presets and rename them as instructed, then delete the old _EC_Controller.lua_ script from _"X-Plane 11/Resources/plugins/FlyWithLua"/Scripts_ and the _"EC_Controller"_ folder from _"X-Plane 11/Resources/plugins/FlyWithLua/Modules"_.
+After that, install ECSC as per the instructions below and restore your custom presets.**

 &nbsp;